 - Reduce time spent on data entry and manipulation.

-- Gain in depth insights into customers.
+- Gain in depth real time insights into customers.

 - Benchmark data against competitor and historical data for continuous improvements.